"Ronda to Sevilla Tour"

 Ronda hotel is normally 4****.
 In most of the villages you will stay in traditional, family-run Andalucian-style hotels close to the village centre, tapas bars and cafes.

-Highlights are the hilltop hacienda near Montellano and city centre hotel in Sevilla, at the heart of the "action".
+Highlights are the hilltop hacienda near Montellano, the grand converted manor in Alcala and the city centre hotel in Sevilla, at the heart of the "action".

 In summer we prioritise hotels with pools.